 In Colorado, there are many programs available for those seeking a career in data science.
 Nine universities across the Front Range offer advanced degrees or certificates that can be completed in person or online.
 Several of the state’s major universities, including the University of Colorado Boulder, the University of Colorado Denver, and Colorado State University, have made significant investments in their computer science departments and clearly believe in the future of data science.

-The University of Colorado Boulder’ Department of Computer Science is deeply committed to a number of research projects involving large-scale data manipulation.
-The University of Colorado Denver has its Big Data Management and Mining Lab (BDLab) where students are challenged to tackle real-world problems through data-driven solutions.
+The University of Colorado Boulder Department of Computer Science is deeply committed to a number of research projects involving large-scale data manipulation.
+The University of Colorado Denver has its Big Data Management and Mining Lab (BDLab) where students are challenged to tackle real-world problems through data-driven solutions, as well as other available data science programs and certificates.
 Colorado State University in Fort Collins recently invested $15 million in AI and big data research projects.

 As a student, you have undergraduate and graduate data science programs available in Colorado.
 Also, if you are already working or would rather gain data science knowledge on a part-time basis, there are several online programs that can easily fit into your life.